HAL Prachand: Indian Army

 On 1 June 2022, an attack squadron – 351 Army Aviation Squadron – was raised by the Army Aviation Corps in Bengaluru for LCH operations.
-A total of seven squadrons are planned, each with ten LCH helicopters.
+A total of seven squadrons are planned in the mountains, each with ten LCH helicopters.
 The helicopter squadron was to be moved to Missamari, Assam (250 km away from Line of Actual Control) by October-end.
 By 1 November 2022, 2 helicopters were moved to Missamari with the third and fourth planned to move to the new location in November and December, respectively.
-The squadron was scheduled receive fifth and last LSP helicopter on January 2023.
+The squadron was scheduled receive fifth and last LSP helicopter in January 2023.
 Army variants of helicopter are to be armed with 20 mm nose gun, 70 mm rockets, helicopter-launched anti-tank guided missile and a new air-to-air missile different from the Mistral 2 missile used on air force variant.